-St. Thomas speaks of the intellectual virtue of the creature as an "intelligible light derived from the prime light" 98 and as a certain participated likeness of the uncreated light in which are found the rationes aeternae."
-99 It is by reason of this shared light which is essential to it that the soul merits being called an intellectual substance.
+St. Thomas speaks of the intellectual virtue of the creature as an "intelligible light derived from the prime light" 98 and as a certain participated likeness of the uncreated light in which are found the rationes aeternae" 99 It is by reason of this shared light which is essential to it that the soul merits being called an intellectual substance.
 100 God causes it to be connaturally present in the soul.
 Later on we shall see how the human intellect is strengthened by the light of faith and the gifts of the Holy Ghost.

-For the intellect's natural light is strengthened by the infusion of gratuitous light.
-101 from the Thomistic teaching that God's activity is required in the operation of every creature.
+. . . human knowledge is assisted by the revelation of grace.
+For the intellect's natural light is strengthened by the infusion of gratuitous light.101

-Divine operation is so necessary for man's cognition (natural as well as supernatural) that He must not alone confer and conserve the intellectual light in being but must also direct and move it to action.
-This follows
+Divine operation is so necessary for man's cognition (natural as well as supernatural) that He must not alone confer and conserve the intellectual light in being but must also direct and move it to action.102 This follows